kelvinhado/Android-Development/ListView.md

     static class ViewHolder
     {
+        // ** CHANGE HERE ** //
         TextView element1;
         TextView element2;
     }
 }

 ```
+## To Resume..

 This pattern (testing convertView and setting a tag) is very good for the memory,
-In fact we are only displaying 8 items (for example) on my droid screen, so why should we load all our item ??
+In fact we are only displaying 8 items (for example) on screen
-Here is how the code works :
+because it's not necessary to load all the view if we don't see all of them.
+having 800 objects will be the same as having 10 objects in the list (in term of memory consumption).

-- We test if the convertView is null ?
+We test if the convertView is null ?
-> it's usually null when we start the activity.
+NULL : it's usually null when we start the activity.
-> not null means that the space was already use so at the end we re-use the older view to display data.
+NOT NULL : means that the view is already use so we will re-use it to display data.

-so this pattern can display 900 rows with the same memory consumption as 8 rows.